Marcia Cross speaks out against anal cancer stigma

 Former “Desperate Housewives” actress Marcia Cross, 57, recently told CBS that she was diagnosed with anal cancer a year ago and that it was most likely caused by the same strain of HPV that caused her husband’s throat cancer.
 She said she learned of the possible connection after going through her treatment.

 Cross has become a champion of removing the stigma around both HPV and anal cancer.
-HPV, or Human Papillomavirus, is one of the most common sexually transmitted diseases.
+HPV, or Human Papillomavirus, is one of the most common sexually transmitted infections.
 According to the CDC, 14 million people are newly infected each year in the U.S., and many people never experience symptoms or know that they are carriers and unknowingly pass it on to sexual partners.

 HPV has also been linked to cancers of the cervix, anus, genitals, tongue, tonsils, and throat.
 The CDC estimates that HPV causes 33,700 cancer cases in men and women each year.